nehayadav7295/Portland-smell-problem-analysis/README.md

 * Luke Truman (Sierra Club's Maine Chapter)
   * Luke has experience in data mapping, and working on projects with college students.
   * He has been invested in this problem of Portland/South Portland air quality for some time.
-* Link -- Smell my City -- has directions for accessing South Portland odor complaints
-  * enter zip codes of interest (South Portland has several zip codes)
-  * produces a spreadsheet for download
 * Link -- ME DEP weather stations
   * located at air-sampling sites in Portland and South Portland
   * many stations, only a portion of them are online